NadeemShakya/js-experiments/FinalProject/readme.md

 So that it came to be that on this day a week ago, our little hero received news that the south had been overtaken of dead and mutated armies.

 Towns were burned and it's inhabitants slain or shackled.
-The King of the southern lands has lost his daughter in a siege of the castle.

 Now our little warrior is off to lend his hand in the recovery of the hidden scrolls and to save the village.

 ## Features :boom:

 - Choose between characters(male/female)
-- 5 Different levels of enemies
+- 5 Different levels of enemies with different powers
 - Health potions
 - Speed potions
 - Platforming